• Skip to main content

 6. Install Updates

-On the next screen, tap on Download and Install (in case an Update is available) and follow the instructions to install the updates.
+2. Wait for iPhone to look for updates > tap on Download and Install (If an Update is available) and follow the instructions to install the updates.

 8. Force Restart iPhone